0x2c7/ruby_jard/website/docs/commands/skip.md

 <LinkedImage link="/img/commands/skip-2.gif" alt="Multiple skip example"/>

 ```
+skip -a    # Continue and skip all breakpoints
-skip -all # Continue and skip all breakpoints
+skip --all # Continue and skip all breakpoints
 ```
 <LinkedImage link="/img/commands/skip-all.gif" alt="Skip all example"/>